cephas001/cephas001/README.md

 I'm a Software Developer with a passion for developing software, data science, machine learning.
 I love solving complex problems and collaborating on innovative projects.

 - 🌱 Currently learning: Vue JS, Tailwind CSS and Node JS for full stack web development & Flutter for cross-platform application development.
-- 💼 Open for opportunities: full-stack development, collaboration on open-source projects
+- 💼 Open for opportunities: full-stack development, collaboration on open-source projects.

 ---